dhlab-basel/Sipi/docs/sipi.md

 - `{server}`: The DNS name of the server, eg. `iiif.dasch.swiss`.
 The server may include a portnumber, eg. `iiif2.dasch.swiss:8080`.
+- `{identifier}`: The identifier of the requested image.
+By default, it is the filename and its extension.
 - `{prefix}`: A path (that may include `/`'s) to organize the assets.
 Usually the prefix reflect the internal directory or folder hierarchy.
 However this can be overridden using special features of SIPI (see pre-flight-script and sipi configuration file).